Meth Relapse – Everything One Should Know About Ice Relapse

 Repeated Relapse Dangers

-Another chance at recovery is not a guarantee.
+Undergoing another recovery process is not a guarantee.
 The person may not get to the point of being willing to stop again.
 This could be a deadly decision.

 There are usually bigger messes to clean up after a Meth relapse when they try to get clean again.